code007-1/Image-Downloader/README.md

 ## Usage
 1. Clone Repo
-2. install dependecies => pip install -r requirements.txt
+2. Install dependecies => pip install -r requirements.txt
-3. change paramters in main.py according to your needs and run the file
+3. Change paramters in main.py according to your needs and run the file